aa-sikkkk/WebScrape/README.md

 - Web Version as well as CLI Version is available.

 ## [📔 Google Collab](https://colab.research.google.com/drive/1t03WODhStp3oYeFthi4r9gZuNXCR31lE?usp=sharing)
-You can use WebScrape on [Google Colab](https://colab.research.google.com/) **for free** if you don't have a powerful GPU of your own.
+You can use WebScrape on [Google Colab](https://colab.research.google.com/) **for free**.
+The project is using Llama model using hugging face for data parsing. if you don't have a powerful GPU of your own.
 You can borrow a powerful GPU (Tesla K80, T4, P4, or P100) on Google's server for free for a maximum of 12 hours per session. **Please use the free resource fairly** and do not create sessions back-to-back and run upscaling 24/7.
 This might result in you getting banned.
 You can get [Colab Pro/Pro+](https://colab.research.google.com/signup/pricing) if you'd like to use better GPUs and get longer runtimes.
 Usage instructions are embedded in the [Colab Notebook](https://colab.research.google.com/drive/1t03WODhStp3oYeFthi4r9gZuNXCR31lE?usp=sharing).

 ## Requirements